Import Data

 returnResult | Boolean | false | Returns imported records in response |

-How RushDB Import Works
+How RushDB JSON Import Works

 When you import data through the TypeScript SDK, RushDB applies a breadth-first search (BFS) algorithm to parse and transform your data: